Flavor models for $\bar{B} \to D^{(*)} \tau \bar{\nu}$: Models

 up to higher-order operators suppressed by the cutoff.
 Here $U_{\mu\nu} = D_\mu U_\nu - D_\nu U_\mu$, while an additional gauge-invariant ``dipole term'' beyond the minimal coupling prescription is also present.
 If the vector leptoquark is a massive gauge boson from a spontaneously broken symmetry, then $\kappa = 1$, but in principle $\kappa$ can be arbitrary.
 Setting $\kappa = 0$ gives the minimal production cross section.
 In all cases, a bound is produced directly on leptoquark masses, since the leptoquarks are dominantly produced due to their gauge couplings, and not their couplings to fermions.
 These are shown in \fig{VLQstoplim}\@.
 Since the leptoquark direct production rate is higher than that of stops, data up to the leptoquark exclusion limit is not publicly available (although stop searches could be recast for higher masses, which we leave for future work).
 In the figure we present a conservative extrapolation.

 Additional bounds come from meson mixing and precision electroweak measurements of $Z \to \tau^+ \tau^-$.
 These were computed in Ref.~\cite{Eboli:1996hj}.
 The interpretation of these is complicated by the fact that massive vector leptoquarks are not in themselves UV-complete and yield logarithmic divergences at loop level.
-In addition to $b \to s\nu\bar{\nu}$, the same interactions that lead to \eq{Umfvfcnc}, also give rise to a quadratically divergent contribution to $B_{d,s}$ mixing at one-loop level.
-As a conservative estimate, the contribution of the finite part is then
+Similar to the scalar case, for the electroweak singlet vector leptoquark, the next contribution to the MFV expansion of the interaction term, with three Yukawa spurion insertions,